Best Summer Jobs for Premeds & How to Find Them

 • Preparing manuscripts for publication

-It’s impossible to predict what your summer would look like as an RA, as it greatly depends on the culture of the lab, how far along the project you are working on is, and even the field you are conducting research in.
-However, it’s extremely common for former RAs to appreciate the valuable experience—experience admissions committees are looking for.
+It’s impossible to predict what your summer would look like as an RA, as it greatly depends on the culture of the lab, how far along the project you’re working on is, and even the field you’re conducting research in.
+However, it’s extremely common for former RAs to appreciate this valuable experience, as it’s precisely the kind of experience admissions committees are looking for.

-Lastly, while looking for a job as an RA, look at neighboring schools or medical schools you would love to attend.
+Lastly, while looking for an RA job, consider neighboring schools or medical schools you would love to attend.
 By working as an RA there, you can build connections that could potentially help you when it comes time to apply to that medical school.

-Learn more with our Extracurricular Research Guide—How to Crush Research as a Premed.
+Learn more with our How to Crush Research as a Premed.

 How to Find Summer Jobs as a Premed

-Before you apply to any roles, you need to make sure your resume or curriculum vitae is top-notch.
-Without a stand out resume, your application will more than likely fall in the trash or into a dusty drawer full of ignored resumes.
+Before you apply for any roles, make sure your resume or curriculum vitae is top-notch.
+Without a standout resume, your application will more than likely fall into the trash or into a dusty drawer full of ignored resumes.

 Oftentimes, finding a summer job is easier said than done.
 Many employers are looking for a long-term commitment from premeds, or it’s possible you may not have the proper qualifications for the role.
-The simple way to overcome these hurdles is by casting a wide net in terms of the number of jobs you apply for.
+The simplest way to overcome these hurdles is to cast a wide net by applying to more jobs.

 The best place to start is by leveraging your mentors and personal connections.
 If you are already working on a research project with a physician, ask if they are hiring students for the summer or if they know of any upcoming opportunities.
 This can truly streamline the process for you, as you might land these positions without needing to apply or interview.

 You can also use hiring services like Indeed.com or Monster.com.
-These websites allow companies to post what roles they are looking for and simplify the application process.
+These websites allow companies to post the roles they are looking to fill and simplify the application process.
 Additionally, search the career pages of local clinics and hospitals to learn about the roles they are actively hiring for.

 How to Succeed at Your Premed Summer Job

-Here are some tips for how to make the most of the experience.
+Here are some tips for making the most of the experience.

 1 | Take Advantage of Learning Opportunities